-One of the key elements we look at when developing any marketing strategy, regardless of whether we are talking about B2C or B2B companies or different industries, the target audience is an essential element which no strategy can be built without.
+One of the key elements we look at when developing any marketing strategy, regardless of whether we are talking about B2C or B2B companies or different industries, is the target audience is an essential element which no strategy can be built without.
 Many brand founders have a rough idea of whom they are trying to target or at least whom they would like to target, however, they rarely know too much about their target audience or ways in which they should target them.

 Here is where marketers come in, so they can help business owners understand more in-depth data about their target audience and how to use that data to build the pillars of their marketing strategy.